blog home Violent Crime

 By Los Angeles Criminal Defense Attorney on January 27, 2021

 California has incredibly strict gun restrictions.
 While the ownership of a firearm is protected under the Second Amendment, the state laws set in place around gun ownership are restrictive.
 This is especially true when it comes to the selling of guns.
+Arms trafficking is a serious offense that could result in several months behind bars.
+Knowing what is and what is not legal when it comes to firearm sales is key to ensuring your own freedom.

 Posted in: Violent Crime